DavidAUsher/design-examples/timeline/README.md

 ### User reserch
 **Bereavement**
-The claim history has been through 6 rounds of user research.
+The timeline has been through 6 rounds of user research.

 The name was not originally present, but it quickly became apparent this was a need for the agents.

-The claim history has been met with predominantly positive responses.
+The timeline has been met with predominantly positive responses.
 Agents immediately know what it is and can find the information they need in it quickly.

 ## Development
 The code at the moment is prototype code.
 It consists of an unordered list (`<ul`), a `<h3>` tag, two `<span>` tags and `<p>` tags.